Baaggii/erp-web-next/docs/transaction-form-config.md

 `DELETE /api/transaction_forms?table=tbl&name=transaction`.
 Saving a configuration automatically creates modules based on the provided `moduleKey`.
 If no `moduleKey` is supplied the value `finance_transactions` is used.
+The optional `moduleLabel` lets you set a custom name for the parent module.
 The optional `showInSidebar` and `showInHeader` flags determine where the generated module appears in the UI.